sbalestra/know-how/ubuntu-setup.md

 ##### Don't save file/directory access times
 In `/etc/fstab` add the options `noatime,nodiratime`.

+Make sure that there are no syntax errors by remounting the changed entry, e.g. `sudo mount -o remount /`.
+There MUST NOT be any error messages.

 ##### Remove packages
      sudo apt-get autoremove libreoffice-* transmission-* deja-dup zeitgeist bluez brasero rhythmbox gnome-screensaver apport thunderbird unity-webapps-common